PsyTeachR/reprores-v3/docs/02-repro.md

 nocite: '@*'
 ```

-#### Citation Styles
+### Citation Styles

 You can search a [list of style files](https://www.zotero.org/styles){target="_blank"} for various journals and download a file that will format your bibliography for a specific journal's style.
 You'll need to add the line `csl: filename.csl` to your YAML header.

 ::: {.try data-latex=""}
-Add some citations to your bibliography.bib file, reference them in your text, and render your manuscript to see the automatically generated reference section.
+Add some citations to your refs.bib file, reference them in your text, and render your manuscript to see the automatically generated reference section.
 Try a few different citation style files.
 :::

-#### Reference Section
+### Reference Section

 By default, the reference section is added to the end of the document.
 If you want to change the position (e.g., to add figures and tables after the references), include `<div id="refs"></div>` where you want the references.